processone/docs.ejabberd.im/content/admin/guide/configuration.md

 -   Port 3478 listens for STUN requests over UDP.

--   Port 5280 listens for HTTP requests, and serves the HTTP Poll service.
+-   Port 5280 listens for HTTP requests, and serves the HTTP-Bind (BOSH) service.

 -   Port 5281 listens for HTTP requests, using HTTPS to serve HTTP-Bind